Infant cognitive development: Overview

-The notion of Shared intentionality proposes another approach to the problem.
-Based on recent insights in neuroscience research, it is argued that this collaborative interaction emerges in the mother-child pairs at birth for sharing the essential sensory stimulus of the actual cognitive problem.
+The notion of shared intentionality, a category of processes during social learning at the onset of life when organisms in the simple-reflexes substage of the sensorimotor stage of cognitive development do not maintain communication via the sensory system, proposes another approach to the problem: Cognition is fostered by social bonds between children and caregivers, which gradually increase through shared intentionality.
+Based on recent insights in neuroscience research, proponents argue that this collaborative interaction emerges in the mother-child pairs at birth for sharing the essential sensory stimulus of the actual cognitive problem.

 Jean Piaget

 Through observations of children, Jean Piaget established a theory of cognitive development.
 According to Piaget's theory of cognitive development there are four stages of cognitive development.